← Back to Articles

 🧠

-Tribulus may reduce the body's ability to clear lithium, raising lithium levels and risk of toxicity.
+Tribulus may reduce the body's ability to clear lithium, raising lithium levels and increasing the risk of lithium toxicity [6].

 🚫 Avoid concurrent use - consult psychiatrist immediately [6]